 For better or for worse, the summertime often has people thinking about their midsection as crop tops and bathing suits take center stage.
-While weight loss is never the goal, we're all about feeling comfortable and confident in our own skin, especially through healthy, doctor-approved lifestyle choices.
+While weight loss is never the main goal, we're all about feeling comfortable and confident in our own skin, especially through healthy, doctor-approved lifestyle choices.

 "You don't have to give up carbs, but you do need to add fiber," he explains.
+Think lentils, beans, avocados, chia seeds, bananas, broccoli, and chickpeas.
 "Yes, it keeps you full, but it also promotes good gut bacteria, which has been linked to a healthy weight."
-Almonds, of course, are an excellent, fiber-rich choice that aid digestion; Stork cites a recent study that found that "people who ate them daily lost more abdominal fat than those who didn't."
+Be sure to stock up on these foods and incorporate them into your go-to recipes for a flatter stomach over time.

 As for the weightlifting, Stork regards it as a metabolism-boosting workout that can help your body burn excess abdominal fat.
 "But don't knock moderate exercise, either," he clarifies.
 "Sticking to a routine is most important for weight management overall, so pick something you enjoy—jogging, brisk walking, whatever—and make it a habit."